List of Xbox 360 accessories: Quick Charge Kit

 The Quick Charge Kit is a small base station that charges up to two rechargeable battery packs and does so in less time than the Play and Charge Kit.
 It comes with a dual-charger and one rechargeable battery pack.
 It takes 2 hours for each of 2 rechargeable battery packs to be fully charged.
 A light on the unit is used to indicate status, showing green when it is finished charging/fully charged and red when charging is in progress.

-Alongside the release of the Xbox 360 S in June 2010, Microsoft started shipping an improved Quick Charge Kit with an upgraded rechargeable battery pack.
+Alongside the release of the Xbox 360 S in June 2010, Microsoft started shipping an improved Quick Charge Kit with two upgraded rechargeable battery packs.
 The original Quick Charge Kit gave up to 25 hours of play to the original rechargeable battery packs, the improved Quick Charge Kit gave up to 40 hours of play to the upgraded rechargeable battery packs.

 Messenger Kit

 On September 4, 2007, Microsoft released a small keyboard accessory called the Chatpad to coincide with the launch of Xbox Live Windows Live Messenger on Xbox 360.
-It was released in white and black colours as part of the Xbox 360 Messenger Kit, which also includes a wired headset.
+It was released in white and black colors as part of the Xbox 360 Messenger Kit, which also includes a wired headset.
 This is partly due to the fact that older Xbox 360 wired headsets cannot connect to the Chatpad due to the side pins.
 The Chatpad connects to the controller via two power pins and a UART interface located on the front of the controller (wireless or wired), as well as the 2.5 mm jack for headset compatibility.

-Although the Chatpad can be used to communicate with people that are on Xbox Live and Windows-based PCs (via Windows Live Messenger), Microsoft does not currently provide drivers to make the Chatpad itself work with a PC.
-There has been no official word when, if ever, a driver will be released.
-However, there have been some attempts at a workaround.
+Although the Chatpad can be used to communicate with people that are on Xbox Live and Windows-based PCs (via Windows Live Messenger), Microsoft never provided drivers to make the Chatpad itself work with a PC.
+There was no official word when, if ever, a driver would be released.
+However, there were some attempts at a workaround.

 Originally since the Chatpad has a connector for wired headset compatibility, when connected to a controller the Chatpad is detected as a wired headset.
 As a result, the controller could not be paired with a wireless headset since wired headsets take precedence over wireless ones in the systems software.
 This has been since fixed via software updates and all functions now operate normally.

 The Chatpad can also be used in certain games for text input.

 USB HID-compliant keyboards can be plugged directly into the console to perform the same function.